Cray-HPE/sat/docs/man/sat-showrev.8.rst

     ``/opt/cray/etc/site_info.yml``.

 Slurm version
-    Version of Slurm available in the Zypper repositories.
+    Version of Slurm as indicated by slurmctld.

 System install date
     Manually populated by ``sat setrev`` and read back from